Solomon ibn Gabirol: Influence on Scholasticism

+Ex nihilo

+Gabirol denied the idea of "creation ex nihilo" because he felt that that idea would make God "subject to the [laws of existence]".

 Ethics

 The Improvement of the Moral Qualities

 The Improvement of the Moral Qualities, originally written in Arabic under the title Islah al-Khlaq (إصلاح الأخلاق), and later translated by Ibn Tibbon as ("תקון מדות הנפש", [ti.'kun mi.ˈdot ha.ˈne.feʃ]) is an ethical treatise that has been called by Munk "a popular manual of morals."
 It was composed by Gabirol at Zaragoza in 1045, at the request of some friends who wished to possess a book treating of the qualities of man and the methods of effecting their improvement.

 The innovations in the work are that it presents the principles of ethics independently of religious dogma and that it proposes that the five physical senses are emblems and instruments of virtue and vice, but not their agents; thus, a person's inclination to vice is subject to a person's will to change.
 Gabirol presents a tabular diagram of the relationship of twenty qualities to the five senses, reconstructed at right, and urges his readers to train the qualities of their souls unto good through self-understanding and habituation.
 He regards man's ability to do so as an example of divine benevolence.

 While this work of Gabirol is not widely studied in Judaism, it has many points in common with Bahya ibn Paquda's very popular work Chovot HaLevavot, written in 1040, also in Zaragoza.